Dobie Mountain: Hike to Plane Crash Remains in Nelson County, Virginia

 Wrap-Up Notes

-This hike took us nearly 2.5 hours to complete, though it does include the 1.0-mile out-and-back back-track to the plane remains.
+This hike took us 2.5 hours, though it does include a 1.0-mile out-and-back back-track to the plane remains when we missed the spur trail.
+Oops.

 If you’ve got a second hike in you, consider Dripping Rock South (milepost 10), which wows with booming mountain views.

-With regard to the plane wreckage, adhere to Leave No Trace principles.
+With regard to the plane wreckage, be sure to adhere to Leave No Trace principles.
 Specifically, “leave it as you find it.”

-Eager for more?
-Check out my favorite hikes near Charlottesville, hikes near Staunton and hikes near Waynesboro, as well as hikes near Wintergreen Resort.
+Eager for more hiking trails after hiking Dobie Mountain?
+Check out my favorite hikes near Waynesboro and hikes near Wintergreen Resort.